rizinorg/cutter/docs/source/contributing/code/development-guidelines.rst

 Functions Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can find the classes documentation in the API Reference menu item.
+You can find the class documentation in the API Reference menu item.

 Updating the Git Submodules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~